openx-lab/x-lab-paper_co-read/opensource_paper_list.md

 - [x] 3.
 Joel West，《How Open is Open enough？Melding proprietary and open source platform strategies》 2003
 - [x] 4.
 Eric von Hipel《Open Source Software and the “Private-Collective” Innovation Model:Issues for Organization Science》，2003
 - [ ] 5.
 Eric von Hippel 《Innovation by User Communities:Learning from Open-Source Software》
-- [ ] 6.
+- [x] 6.
 Joel West & Karim R. Lakhani，《Getting Clear About Communities in Open Innovation》，2008
 - [ ] 7.
 Erik Brynjolfsson 《The Productivity Paradox of Information Technology: Review and Assessment》1993
 - [ ] 8.
 D.L.
 Parnas  [On the Criteria To Be Used in Decomposing Systems into Modules ](https://www.win.tue.nl/~wstomv/edu/2ip30/references/criteria_for_modularization.pdf)，1972

+### 2019.5 参考文献“扫荡”之文

+- [ ] 1.
+Creating a Shared Understanding of Testing Culture on a Social Coding Site， 2013
+- [ ] 2.
+THE CREATIVE FORCES OF SELF-ORGANIZATION，2012
+- [ ] 3.
+Dynamic Governance for Nonprofit Organizations，2014
+- [ ] 4.
+Dynamic Leadership: Getting Around Blind Spots，2016
+- [ ] 5.
+Evolution Patterns of Open-Source Software Systems and Communities，2002
+- [ ] 6.
+Onboarding in Open Source Projects，2014
+- [ ] 7.
+Performance and Participation in Open Source Software on GitHub，2013
+- [ ] 8.
+Work Practices and Challenges in Pull-Based Development: The Contributor’s Perspective，2016

 ## 专题篇